percolate/foam/README.md

 - Does you application currently extend MultiDexApplication?
 No problem, just use our `FoamMultiDexApplication` version instead.
 - Can't extend `FoamApplication` or `FoamMultiDexApplication` for some reason?
 That's fine too.
 Make your application class implement our `FoamApp` interface, and add `` to onCreate()
 - If your application may be sending lots of data, you may want to set `wifiOnly = true` on the `@FoamApiKeys` annotation.
+- You can use `FoamEvent#track(Activity activity, String event)` to track custom events.

 **Why no Crashlytics?**